 In our ultra-dense multi-cell random access network, users in each cell contend for the same channel at random without centralized coordination from the serving AP.
 Consequently, without carefully designing a random access protocol, it is impossible to entirely avoid the inter-cell interference as well as the intra-cell collision, which may result in a failure of packet decoding at the receivers.
-Under our network model, each user needs to determine whether to transmit or not by itself, without any centralized coordination from the serving AP.
+In our network model, each user needs to decide whether to transmit or not by itself, without any centralized coordination from the serving AP.
 The nature of such random access imposes another difficulty on the protocol design.
 We thus aim to respond to these challenges by introducing the IA-ORA protocol.
-To do so, we first assume that uplink \emph{channel amplitude information (CAI)} to multiple APs is available at the transmitters by exploiting the uplink/downlink reciprocity in TDD mode.
+To this end, we first assume that uplink \emph{channel amplitude information (CAI)} to multiple APs is available at the transmitters owing to the reciprocity between uplink and downlink in TDD mode.
 To design our protocol, we utilize this \emph{partial} CAI at the transmitter (CAIT) that can be acquired through a small amount of feedback information sent by APs (to be specified in Section \ref{sec_model}).
-In the initialization phase, two thresholds and a physical layer (PHY) data rate are computed \emph{offline} and are broadcast over the network as system parameters.
-Afterwards, each user in a cell first estimates the uplink CAI via the downlink channel in each time slot.
-Then, each user determines whether both 1) the channel gain to the serving AP is higher than one threshold and 2) the total inter-cell interference leakage generated by this user to the other APs is lower than another threshold.
-Users opportunistically transmit with the given PHY data rate if the above two conditions are fulfilled.
-By virtue of such opportunistic transmission, when $N$ is sufficiently large in our ultra-dense random access setup, we are able to successfully decode the desired packets sent from multiple users in different cells with high probability, while guaranteeing the optimal \emph{throughput scaling}.
+In the initialization phase, system parameters such as two thresholds and a physical layer (PHY) data rate are computed \emph{offline} and are broadcast over the network.
+Afterwards, each user in a cell first estimates the uplink CAI through the downlink channel in each time slot.
+Then, each user determines whether both 1) the channel gain to the belonging AP is higher than one threshold and 2) the total inter-cell interference leakage generated by this user to the other APs is lower than another threshold.
+Users transmit their data along with the given PHY data rate opportunistically if the above two conditions hold.
+With the help of such opportunistic transmission, when $N$ is sufficiently large in our ultra-dense random access setup, the receivers are able to successfully decode their desired packets sent from multiple users with high probability even in the presence of inter-cell interference, while guaranteeing the optimal \emph{throughput scaling}.
 Note that during the communication phase, no control signaling from the APs is required, i.e., all the users \emph{independently} perform opportunistic transmission.
 To the best of our knowledge, multi-cell random access in a PHY perspective has not been well investigated before in the literature.